Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/coordSystemBuilder.md

 3. Call `augmentDataset( netcdfDataset, cancelTask)` to make any changes to the dataset (add attributes, variables, etc).
 4. Call `buildCoordinateSystems( netcdfDataset)` to add the coordinate system objects.

-Your class must implement this following methods:
+Your class must implement the following methods:

 ~~~java
   public void setConventionUsed( String convName);